andycasey/fnirs/README.md

 - **Bottom plot**: Temporal coefficients (colored lines) and their sum (black line)
 - As time progresses, each sphere's opacity changes to show its contribution

+### Why This Approach?

+In fNIRS, we are measuring samples of an underlying latent field: the hemoglobin concentration beneath the skull.
+However, we can only measure at discrete channel positions determined by our source-detector pairs—we cannot sample everywhere we might want.
+Additionally, all measurements are corrupted by noise from various sources (physiological, instrumental, motion artifacts, etc.).

+Traditional fNIRS analysis often treats each channel independently, computing statistics per channel and then comparing correlation coefficients between signals in different channels.
+This approach has limitations: it ignores the spatial structure of the hemodynamic response, treats noisy measurements as ground truth, and doesn't leverage the fact that nearby channels are measuring the same underlying continuous field.

+Instead, this package takes a different approach: we fit all the data simultaneously to learn the underlying hemoglobin concentration field everywhere beneath the skull.
+By modeling the spatial-temporal structure with basis functions (spherical harmonics for space, Fourier components for time), we can:
+- Pool information across all channels to better estimate the true underlying field
+- Denoise measurements by fitting smooth spatial-temporal patterns
+- Interpolate and extrapolate to regions between measurement points
+- Obtain a coherent representation of the entire hemodynamic response

+This unified spatial-temporal modeling approach provides a more principled and powerful framework for analyzing fNIRS data than traditional channel-by-channel methods.

 ## Examples

 ### Notebooks